 - Print out pictures of animals and cut them in half to make a matching game.

-- Kim found animal themed lacing cards.
-If you can’t find them in stores you can easily make your own using pieces of foam paper, a hole punch, and shoe laces.
+- Make animal-themed lacing cards.
+If you can’t find them in stores you can easily make your own using pieces of foam paper, a hole punch, and shoelaces.

-Abby and I were thrilled to go home with a bag full of fun new activities!
-Putting my own bags together was fun, quick, and easy – what more could a busy mom ask for?
+A bag full of new kids’ activities that are fun, quick, and easy to put together… what more could a busy mom ask for?